GufengYu520/gufengyu520.github.io/_pages/about.md

 ## Recent News

-- Jan.
-2025, SubA has been accepted by Journal of Chemical Information and Modeling!
+- Dec.
+2024, SubA has been accepted by Journal of Chemical Information and Modeling!
 - Nov.
 2023, MIGGRI has been accepted by PLOS Computational Biology!